-3.6 Can the parties to the transaction engage in advance consultations with the authorities and ask for formal or informal guidance as to whether the authorities would object to the transaction?
+3.6 Can the parties to the transaction engage in advance consultations with the authorities and ask for formal or informal guidance (e.g. whether a mandatory notification is required, or whether the authority would object to the transaction)?

 Yes, authorities agree to engage in advance consultations with potential foreign investors for guidance.
 Additionally, the EDB provides information and assistance that may be required by foreign investors interested in doing business in Bahrain.
 The EDB may facilitate the arrangement of such advance consultations and provide guidance on how to fulfil requirements.